-- Participants in the MSU and SDL group (Cohort 2) improved more and with less variability than participants in SDL only group (Cohort1) with improvements achieved over a shorter timeframe; - Simulation-based education (SBE) should be delivered at the site of employment, individually centred, include a structured training and feedback process and be mandatory; - The greatest barrier to SBE is the ability of junior doctors to access time in which they can undertake training; - The junior doctors involved found that the program met their needs and that it was beneficial to their learning, with the vast majority (96.1%) noting that the course improved confidence in their skills and that they would continue to train if the simulators remained available: Both SDL and training in a MSU were effective methods of delivering laparoscopic skills training.
-The researchers also asked the junior doctors a range of Professor Maddern is the RP Jepson Professor of Surgery, questions to better understand the findings including their University of Adelaide, the Director of the Division of level of training, their specialty interest, how much time Surgery at the Queen Elizabeth Hospital and the Director of they had spent in theatre and their interest in a career as a Research and Evaluation, incorporating ASERNIP-S. surgeon to determine if a greater interest in surgery affected He said the research was conducted to explore the best the amount of SDL they had undertaken. way to train junior doctors in basic laparoscopic surgical techniques particularly in rural and regional centres.
+- Participants in the MSU and SDL group (Cohort 2) improved more and with less variability than participants in SDL only group (Cohort1) with improvements achieved over a shorter timeframe; - Simulation-based education (SBE) should be delivered at the site of employment, individually centred, include a structured training and feedback process and be mandatory; - The greatest barrier to SBE is the ability of junior doctors to access time in which they can undertake training; - The junior doctors involved found that the program met their needs and that it was beneficial to their learning, with the vast majority (96.1%) noting that the course improved confidence in their skills and that they would continue to train if the simulators remained available; Both SDL and training in a MSU were effective methods of delivering laparoscopic skills training.
+Professor Maddern is the RP Jepson Professor of Surgery, University of Adelaide, the Director of the Division of Surgery at the Queen Elizabeth Hospital and the Director of Research and Evaluation, incorporating ASERNIP-S. He said the research was conducted to explore the best way to train junior doctors in basic laparoscopic surgical techniques particularly in rural and regional centres.
 He said the findings indicated that given that time constraints appeared to be the greatest barrier to skills development, junior doctors should be provided with rostered time to undertake simulation training.
-"This research has demonstrated that supervised, regulated simulation training provides the best outcomes for • participants," Professor Maddern said.
+"This research has demonstrated that supervised, regulated simulation training provides the best outcomes for participants," Professor Maddern said.
 "Self-directed training alone does not provide the best outcomes and skills achieved are not as reliable as those gained through mentored applications.
 "In non-metro areas, simulation training is non-existent so more training options need to be provided on-site where the junior doctors are working.
 "The need to educate surgeons in rural venues is a high priority for the College so this research gave us an opportunity not only to provide that evidence-based surgical training but to explore the options available and to measure the outcomes of different approaches.
 "The findings also strongly suggest that junior doctors require support to undertake simulation training either within rostered time or outside for these programs to be effective."
-The MSU visited 17 hospitals over the two years of SUCCESSFUL SCHOLAR the study including Port Augusta Hospital, Mount Gambier Hospital, Mildura Base Hospital, Royal Adelaide Hospital, Ballarat Hospital, Bendigo Hospital, Flinders Medical Centre and Warrnambool Hospital.
+The MSU visited 17 hospitals over the two years of the study including Port Augusta Hospital, Mount Gambier Hospital, Mildura Base Hospital, Royal Adelaide Hospital, Ballarat Hospital, Bendigo Hospital, Flinders Medical Centre and Warrnambool Hospital.
 The mobile unit stayed on-site at each hospital for five working days, allowing junior doctors to access training when time permitted during the week under the supervision of a Masters of Surgery student and an International Medical Graduate who had been trained in simulation training delivery.
 After the supervised training week, those doctors had another two weeks to conduct SDL before final assessment, while the other cohort had the full three weeks to conduct their own SDL simulation skills training.